loumf 10 months ago

 Neither of these expunging mechanisms work if you're not the domain owner, however, so this is just one more reminder that any content you upload to somebody else's website is never fully under your control.

-fph a day ago
+fph 10 months ago

 Probably with enough jailbreaking one could even extract API credentials or private keys from Copilot.
 There must be some in those repositories.

-asmor a day ago
+asmor 10 months ago

 Is it just me or is it painfully obvious that article was written by AI?
 Or am I being mean to the last real person writing titled bullet points every 3 paragraphs.

-neilv a day ago
+neilv 10 months ago

 Wronged parties should sue over this reckless negligence.

-• bpicolo a day ago
+• bpicolo 10 months ago

 > repositories that were once public but later made private